routegy/routegy-docs/app/docs/how-to/capture-maintenance-requests.md

 ### Elevator Problem

-This schema snippet would capture a problem with an elevator.
+This pattern snippet would capture a problem with an elevator.

 ```yaml
 type: object